Arno Stark

-Arno Stark is the name of two similar fictional characters appearing in American comic books published by Marvel Comics, appearing as a counterpart of the superhero Iron Man from the multiverse.
-The first of these characters is best known as Iron Man 2020.
+Arno Stark is the name of two characters appearing in American comic books published by Marvel Comics, both being relatives of Tony Stark, A.K.A. the superhero Iron Man.
+The first of these characters is best known as Iron Man 2020 and appears as a counterpart of Iron Man from the multiverse.
+The second appears in the mainstream Marvel Comics timeline and is himself associated with the Iron Man 2020 event.

 Publication history

-Iron Man 2020 first appeared in Machine Man #2 (1984), and was created by Tom DeFalco and Herb Trimpe.
+Iron Man 2020 first appeared in Machine Man #2 (1984 miniseries), and was created by Tom DeFalco and Herb Trimpe.

-His Earth-616 iteration appeared unnamed in Iron Man #12 (September 2013) and named in Iron Man #17 (December 2013), and was created by Kieron Gillen and Dale Eaglesham.
+The Earth-616 Arno Stark appeared unnamed in Iron Man #12 (September 2013) and named in Iron Man #17 (December 2013), and was created by Kieron Gillen and Dale Eaglesham.

-Fictional character biography
+Fictional characters biographies

 Iron Man 2020

-Iron Man 2020 comes from the alternate universe of Earth-8410 and is described as the first cousin once removed of Morgan Stark.
+The first version of Arno Stark comes from the alternate universe of Earth-8410, set in the (then) future year of 2020.
+Though his family relation with Tony Stark is initially unspecified, he is later shown to be Tony's first cousin once removed.

-Arno Stark first appeared in Iron Man 2020 #3.
-While he is referred to as Tony Stark's uncle in the "Iron Man 2020" series, the exact familial relationship between Tony and Arno Stark can be inconsistent across different Marvel Universe Earths.

-For example, in Marvel Database, Arno is also referred to as Tony's great-uncle in Avengers: West Coast #61, making Tony his grandparent's brother, although this version of Arno may have been a Space Phantom.
-In "What If...? #53", Arno is identified as the son of Tony's cousin, Marvel Database, making him Tony's first cousin once removed, Marvel Database.
+Arno Stark first appeared in Machine Man (1984 limited series) #2, then in The Amazing Spider-Man Annual #20 (1986) and later in other stories dealing with time travel or paradoxes.
+He was the protagonist of a one-shot story published in 1994.
+He is generally depicted as an amoral, unscrupulous character or at least a flawed, unworthy successor to Tony Stark.

+Powers and abilities

+The Earth-8410 version of Arno Stark is a genius-level inventor, though as a superhero he is shown as lacking in tactical skills and moral compass.